“My heart”: Mzansi peeps weigh in on car that got vandalized outside the groove

-Woman Shares Clip of VW That Was Vandalized With Owner Was in the Groove Getting Lit: SA Shares Feels
+Woman Shares Clip of VW That Was Vandalised With Owner Was in the Groove Getting Lit: SA Shares Feels

-- An unfortunate soul was living their best life in the groove while their car was being vandalized
+- An unfortunate soul was living their best life in the groove while their car was being vandalised

 - TikTok user @mere850 shared a clip showing a VW with no front lights, and the owner apparently was drunk